thexeno/tt08-rgbw-controller/README.md

 # Welcome to my TinyTapeout TT08 ASIC RGBW Controller

-An RGBW controller made out of academic curiosity which involves different designs "beautifully" synchronized together to have an SPI to 4 channel PWM to control red, green, blue and white LEDs, to achieve a user requested color by generating sequentially the hue, tint and intensity.
+An RGBW controller made out of academic curiosity which involves different designs "beautifully" (well... as any digital design is) synchronized together to have an SPI to 4 channel PWM to control red, green, blue and white LEDs, to achieve a user requested color by generating sequentially the hue, tint and intensity.

 ![](/docs/layout_bw_edited.jpg)